The GAC Endowment Trust Fund

 1. Grants for the professional development of Canadian geoscientists –

-- Short Courses, symposia and field trips at the GAC annual general meeting
+- short courses, symposia, and field trips at the GAC annual meeting

 2. Grants to facilitate public awareness of Earth science in Canada –

-Lecture tours sponsored by CGEN and the GAC
+- lecture tours sponsored by CGEN and GAC

 3. Grants to support the education of Canadian geoscience students –